gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

 > GBIF has an experimental feature that allows users to download data from the GBIF database in SQL format. <https://techdocs.gbif.org/en/data-use/api-sql-downloads>

-> This article has a companion article focused on rgbif \[gbif-sql-downloads\]().
+> This article has a companion article focused on rgbif \[gbif-sql-downloads\]() (not yet published).

-> If your download can be formulated using the traditional predicate interface, it is usually going to be faster to use that interface.
+> If your download can be formulated using the traditional predicate downloads, it is usually going to be faster to use predicates.

 The experimental Occurrence SQL Download API allows users to query GBIF occurrences using SQL.
 In contrast to the [Predicate Download API](https://techdocs.gbif.org/en/data-use/api-sql-downloads), the SQL API allows selection of the columns of interest and generation of summary views of GBIF data.